Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 2. Is the license acceptable?​ (and/or is the library in the shared permitted-list).
 See also [Handling detected license issues](#handling-detected-license-issues).
 3. Is an updated version compatible with the previous version?  ​(release notes should indicate any breaking changes)
 4. Is the code quality (esp. maintainability) of the library acceptable (>3.0 stars)?
 5. How mature is the version?​ (e.g. an x.0 version tends to be a bit more immature).
 Are there still -relevant- open issues?
 Use a stable version unless there is a real reason not to do so.
-An example might be that a Release Candidate fixes a vulnerability and you do not want to wait for the stable version to come out.
+An example might be that a Release Candidate fixes a vulnerability, and you do not want to wait for the stable version to come out.
 6. Are there enough users of the library? (check for example the number of downloads, or amount of GitHub stars).

 <!-- - compatibility breaks